simonyangme/talks/haskell-pres/haskell-presentation.markdown

 - 2.5m lines of Haskell
 - Used by engineers and traders alike to write code

-^ traditionally, Some of the bigger users are in Finance and ad tech.
+^ Traditionally, some of the bigger users are in finance and ad tech.
 They generally are secretive, but Std Chartered has publically stated their use of Haskell

 ^ Has to be easy to use and safe